 With all of the selections out there, how do we define the best sleep tracker?

-After all, so many of them offer similar features and can effectively track and help you improve your sleep that it can be almost impossible to rank them in terms of best sleep quality tracking.
+After all, so many of them offer similar features and can effectively track and help you improve your sleep that it can be almost impossible to rank them in terms of tracking the quality of the sleep.

 - Comfort and Accuracy